Education in Burundi: History

-From the declaration of independence of the Burundian state, the education system was set up around the religious organization, which was already very present.
-The Burundian educational system, as perceived and organized by the Church, appears to be a two-track system that is quite distinct from each other.
-On the one hand, a non-formal and mass education, open to adults and young people wishing to have baptism, an education centered on learning the Bible, reading and writing; on the other hand, a very selective formal education, very expensive from secondary level and unbalanced, with however a content and certain structures modeled on the Belgian model 1.
+From the declaration of independence of the Burundian state, the education system was set up around the religious organisation, which was already very present.
+The Burundian educational system, as perceived and organised by the Church, appears to be a two-track system that is quite distinct from each other.
+On the one hand, a non-formal and mass education, open to adults and young people wishing to have baptism, an education centred on learning the Bible, reading and writing; on the other hand, a very selective formal education, very expensive from secondary level and unbalanced, with however a content and certain structures modelled on the Belgian model 1.